-We will publish non-sensitive details of successful nominations on GrantConnect.
-We are required to do this by the Commonwealth Grants Rules and Guidelines unless otherwise prohibited by law.
+We will publish non-sensitive details of successful projects on GrantConnect.
+We are required to do this by the Commonwealth Grants Rules and Guidelines, Section 5.3.
 We may also publish this information on business.gov.au.
-This information may include:

 10. Probity

 We will make sure that the grant opportunity process is fair, according to the published guidelines, incorporates appropriate safeguards against fraud, unlawful activities and other inappropriate conduct and is consistent with the CGRGs.